-We are also building new more comprehensive set of tools for identification of structural variants from whole exome sequencing datasets.
-The number of whole exome sequencing (WES) datasets have increased substantially in number in the recent years, e.g. Exome Sequencing Project (ESP) and 1000 genomes, as whole exome sequencing is much cheaper than WGS.
-Although WES datasets represent a much “sparse” representation of the whole genome, they are very useful for identification of large scale copy number variants.
-We are utilizing statistical methods for developing tools for somatic and germline copy number variant identification.
-We will use these tools for integrating the existing of exome sequencing datasets into structural and copy number variant prioritization, effect prediction, and in burden tests.

-[[AH: Sorry, i just saw following is assigned to STL, if you can merge it with following it may be good]]

-[[STL: merged, thanks so much for the efforts :D]]

-In order to further elucidate different properties of the structural variants, our group developed algorithms for identification of the breakpoint at nucleotide level and identification of the mechanism.
+AGE // In order to further elucidate different properties of the structural variants, our group developed algorithms for identification of the breakpoint at nucleotide level and identification of the mechanism.
 For this purpose, we developed AGE\cite{21233167}, alignment gap excision, that performs alignment of the sequences at flanking regions of structural variants while considering large deletion and insertion blocks.
 The conventional global and local sequence alignment algorithms cannot handle the alignment of sequences to breakpoints because the large insertions and deletions cannot be appropriately handled by these tools.

-For identification of mechanism of formation, we developed BreakSeq\cite{20037582}, a pipeline that takes as input the breakpoints at nucleotide resolution and classifies them with respect to formation mechanism.
+BreakSeq // For identification of mechanism of formation, we developed BreakSeq\cite{20037582}, a pipeline that takes as input the breakpoints at nucleotide resolution and classifies them with respect to formation mechanism.
+We have recently updated this software significantly as part of Phase 1 of 1000 Genomes [[STL ref to phase1bkpts]].
 We will use the output of BreakSeq pipeline for effect prediction and prioritization of the SVs and CNVs.

-Aiming to better characterize the retrotransposons polymorphisms, a special class of SVs, we built a novel, unified pipeline for retrotransposons discovery using combined evidence from exon-exon junctions, discordant read pairs and read depth\cite{24026178}.
+Retro-elements // Aiming to better characterize the retrotransposons polymorphisms, a special class of SVs, we built a novel, unified pipeline for retrotransposons discovery using combined evidence from exon-exon junctions, discordant read pairs and read depth\cite{24026178}.
 We will further polish this pipeline and use it to identify the retrotransposons.

-We will utilize 1000 genomes to filter for the most likely causal variants.

-We will annotate the structural variants using the ENCODE, REMC and other functional genomics datasets.

-We will develop a novel weighted burden test for incorporating the regulatory (non-coding) effects of the identified structural variants, in addition to the effects on protein coding genes.

-We will use the novel strategy to prioritize the most likely causal variants.

-** C-2 Variant Prioritization: GENES [5para]
+** Variant Prioritization: GENES

-[[MG(2Mar)-to-YF+BP+SB?: We have lots of experience on prioritize genes… ALOFT + pgenes + netsnp]]

-** C-3 Preliminary results
+*** Preliminary results (GENES)

 We have extensive experience in network studies and functional interpretation of coding mutations.
 Considering diverse gene functions, variants in genes can have a wide spectrum of global effects, ranging from fatal for essential genes to no obvious damaging effect for loss-of-function tolerant genes.
 The global effect of a coding mutation is largely governed by the diverse biological networks in which the gene participates.
 We have integrated multiple biological networks to investigated gene functions.
 We found that functionally significant and highly conserved genes tend to be more central in various networks \cite{23505346} and position on the top level of regulatory networks \cite{22955619}.
 Incorporating multiple network and evolutionary properties, we have developed a computation method - NetSNP \cite{23505346} to quantify indispensability of each gene in the genome.
 The method shows its strong potential for interpretation of variants involved in Mendelian diseases and in complex disorders probed by genome-wide association studies.